 And if you follow me on Instagram, you’ll see I’ve been working in overdrive to get the new and improved Online Store Success, my signature course, released into the world later this year.
 Some who have had a look at the content already have coined it the eCommerce founder’s straight shot to scaling, because it covers everything you NEED to know and do if you want to run a profitable online store (Instagram to emails, SEO to ads, branding to websites conversion, and everything in between).

-If this has raised any questions for you, please feel free to drop me a line.
+If my online retail income report has raised any questions for you, please feel free to drop me a line.
 I love chatting with other online retail entrepreneurs about their highs, lows, wins and setbacks.
 In case you missed it, I posted 3 quick-fire Easter campaign ideas on the blog, too – take a look.